pjungwir/benchbase-and-temporal-foreign-keys/slides.md

 Notes:

+- Here it is again, but with more than half invalid checks.
 - Here more than half of the calls have changed to 2-4 steps.
 - We can also tell how much faster were going by seeing how many more operations we managed to run over 10 minutes.
 - But I think half invalid foreign key checks is pretty weird.